Dyalog/APLCourse/docs/Ufns.md

 !!!
 Note
 	Small unnamed dfns and tacit functions expand your vocabulary.
 One of my favourites is the "split by delimiter" train <code class="language-APL">(≠⊆⊢)</code>.
 It looks like a beat-up face <a href="https://en.wikipedia.org/wiki/Emoticon#Japanese_style_(kaomoji)">kaomoji</a>.
 A similar phrase which can take multiple delimiters can be found on <a href="https://aplcart.info/?q=split%20text#">aplcart.info</a>.

-!!!
-Warning "Version Warning"
-	The symbol `⊆` (Left Shoe Underbar) is not available in Classic Edition, and Partition is instead represented by `⎕U2286`.
-	To use the partition function in version 12.1 (represented by `⍺⊆⍵` in Unicode Edition since version 16.0), you can set the [migration level](https://help.dyalog.com/latest/index.htm#Language/System%20Functions/ml.htm) locally inside a dfn: `Partition←{⎕ML←3 ⋄ ⍺⊂⍵}`

 ## Traditional functions
 Dyalog is a modern APL implementation.
 Since early APL implementations there has been a way of defining functions with a header line and named arguments and results.
 Since the introduction of dfns, functions of the original style are called *traditional functions* or [*tradfns*](https://aplwiki.com/wiki/Defined_function).